dickensc/SRLWeightLearning/README.md

     * fetched in the run scripts of the PSL examples in 'https://github.com/linqs/psl-examples.git'

 * `psl-cli-2.2.0.jar` Jar file compiled using the code in psl_code.zip

+# PSL

+# Tuffy

+The user manual for Tuffy can be found here 'http://i.stanford.edu/hazy/tuffy/doc/tuffy-manual.pdf'

+The following sections describe some of the pertinent information that is required to understand the translation from the PSL models and data to the Tuffy models and data.

+## Tuffy Data Files

+There are 2 data files that are required to run Tuffy experiements, an Evidence file and a Queries file.

+### Evidence

+Evidence files consist of a list of atoms that are provided as evidence to the MLN model.
+An atom in the evidence file can preceded can be preceded by an `!` character to indicate that it is false or by a floating point number in the range `[0, 1.0]` that acts as 'soft evidence' for the truth value of the atom.
+A floating point number can be seen as a prior probability.

+### Queries

+Query files contain either a predicate or a list of ground atoms that are to be inferred by the MLN model.

+## Tuffy Weight Learning
+All atoms in the evidence file matching the atoms the query file will be considered training data.
+Also note that a close world assumption is made, i.e. atoms not appearing in evidence will be regarded as negative atoms.

+By default, Tuffy uses the average weight of all the iterations of weight learning as the weight learning solution.
+We keep this default for the Tuffy provided weight learning method experiments, but use the optimal point for the search based methods implemented specifically for these experiments.